cultuurnet/uitpas-voordelen-search/README.md

 # uitpas-voordelen-search
-UiTPAS ReactJS library for searching and exposure of Promotions and WelcomeAdvantages
+UiTPAS ReactJS library for search and exposure of Promotions and WelcomeAdvantages